eugenia1984/english/glossary.md

 - **access card**: refers to a card that gives the holder permission to enter or access a specific place.

+- **All of you** is a phrase used to include every person in a group.
+For example, `I want to thank all of you for coming` means thanking every person who came.

 - **app** is short for application, a type of software designed to perform a specific task. **mobile apps** are applications specifically created to run on mobile devices.
 These apps can do many things, like help you shop, learn a new language, or play games.

 - **are you interested?** is a way of asking someone if they want to know more or participate in something.